-Let’s explore why linden trees might just be the perfect addition to your outdoor space and discuss some things to watch out for.
+Let’s talk about why linden trees might work well in your space and go over some stuff you should watch out for.

 Identifying Linden Trees